Music Archive

 Order and cleanliness are the two requisite principles according to which the work in Melk abbey’s music archive is done – the former ensures that every object can be retrieved, the latter is necessary to protect the collection against pest infestations.
 “These, and other measures serve to preserve the stock as long as possible”, Magdalena Weber explains and elaborates that the purpose of an archive is not primarily the preservation of the carrier material for future generations, but rather that of the information, of the conveyed knowledge which represents an incomparably higher intangible value.

-Since 2021 Magdalena Weber, BA BEd has been the first woman responsible for the abbey’s music archive.
+Since 2021 Magdalena Weber, BEd BA MA has been the first woman responsible for the abbey’s music archive.

 Multifaceted Work